 - Register your interest by joining our mailing list or getting in touch with our Program Manager, Lilian Mellink on 02 6247 4199

 - Consider attending a peer-to-peer information session.
 A schedule of information sessions will be published here in the coming weeks

 - Use the information, stories and video on this page to help you gain a greater understanding of employing a mature worker

 Frequently asked questions

-Older workers have high loyalty and retention/reduced staff turnover and re-training costs.
-Older workers are experienced (life skills), dedicated, loyal, keen, motivated and responsible people.
+YES.
+Mature workers have high loyalty and reduced staff turnover and re-training costs.

 The Mature Workers Grants Program is an initiative of the ACT Government Skills Canberra